-For starters, no-added-sugar foods with no sugar added can satisfy your sweet tooth.
+For starters, no-added-sugar foods, such as natural sweet foods, can satisfy your sweet tooth.
 I’m giving you lots of sugar information, including the best natural sugar foods and more.

 But there are very doable ways to cut back on this amount.
 For starters, it begins with the sweet foods list that follows.

 And hey, cutting back on added sugar can help your health in many ways.
 It can even help you lose weight for the long term!
 Plus, controlling your intake of sugar and carbs is extremely beneficial for people with diabetes.